JeroenDeDauw/ParserHooks/README.md

 ### 1.4 (2014-07-05)

 * Changed the PHPUnit bootstrap so that the tests can be run via the MediaWiki test runner
+* Updated the CI configuration to test the code against multiple MediaWiki versions

 ### 1.3 (2014-06-25)